Semi Moist Cat Food and Mixed-Food Diets Nutritional Options for Felines

 Of course, there’s no reason to limit your pet solely to a dry or wet food diet.
 In fact, according to the Waltham Centre for Pet Nutrition, offering both wet and dry food may be most beneficial for your cat.

-Before serving up large quantities of food for your cat to freely feed on, discuss your cat’s diet with your veterinarian to ensure you’re paying attention to any special needs.
+Before serving up large quantities of food for your cat to feed freely on, discuss your cat’s diet with your veterinarian to ensure you’re paying attention to any special needs.
 For instance, if urinary tract health is a concern, your vet may insist on mostly canned or moistened dry food like Hill's Prescription Diet c/d Multicare Urinary Care Canned Cat Food to ensure your pet’s food contains between 53.2% and 73.3% moisture.

 Since cats can be notoriously finicky about food, it’s best to start introducing a mix of wet and dry food when your pet is a kitten.
 This will help acclimate your cat to the different textures and tastes and offer you more options when planning a nutritionally rich diet.